savonet/book/technology.md

 As a side note, we were a bit imprecise above when speaking of a "file format" and we should distinguish between two things: the _codec_ is the algorithm we used to compress the audio data, and the _container_ is the file format used to store the compressed data.
-This is why we speak of ogg/opus: ogg is the container and opus is the codec.
-For video streams, the container typically contains multiple streams (one for video and one for audio), each encoded with a different codec, as well as other information (metadata, subtitles, etc.).
+This is why one generally speaks of ogg/opus: ogg is the container and opus is the codec.
+A container can usually embed streams encoded with various codecs (e.g. ogg can also contain flac or vorbis streams), and a given codec can be embedded in various containers (e.g. flac and vorbis streams can also be embedded into Matroska containers).
+In particular, for video streams, the container typically contains multiple streams (one for video and one for audio), each encoded with a different codec, as well as other information (metadata, subtitles, etc.).

 ### Metadata